JakobPCoder/TexModTools/README.md

 # TexModTools

-A collection of Python scripts and tools for creating texture mods for DirectX 9 games using OpenTexMod.
+A collection of Python scripts and tools for creating texture mods and TPF files for DirectX 9 games using OpenTexMod.

 ## About

-TexModTools provides a complete workflow for extracting, processing, and packaging game textures.
-The tools support the modern OpenTexMod implementation, allowing you to create texture replacement mods for classic DirectX 9 games.
+TexModTools provides a complete workflow for processing and packaging game textures into TPF files.
+The tools are based on the usage of OpenTexMod, allowing you to create texture replacement mods for classic DirectX 9 games.
+This script is faster than the original TexMod and creates files that should be compatible with both TexMod and OpenTexMod.

+We also include OpenTexMod files, because no reliable maintained download source was found.
+Our license does not apply to the OpenTexMod files.

 ## Copyright Notice